-They say that Monte Brè area above Lugano is Switzerland's sunniest.
-It offers a wonderful view of the Alps and the Monte Rosa as it disappears into the Lugano Bay, dominated by Monte San Salvatore.
-Monte Brè (933 meters) is accessible with the funicular leaving from Lugano-Cassarate and is the ideal place for an excursion between art and nature.
-The charming village of Brè, 15-20 minutes from the funicular's arrival station, was in fact the residence of numerous artists who left an interesting heritage.
+They say that the Monte Brè area above Lugano is Switzerland's sunniest.
+It offers a wonderful scenic view of the Alps and the Monte Rosa, fading then into the Lugano Bay, dominated by Monte San Salvatore.
+The summit of Monte Brè (933 meters) is accessible by the funicular railway leaving from Lugano-Cassarate and is the ideal place for an excursion amongst art and nature.
+The charming village of Brè, 15-20 minutes walk from the funicular's arrival station, has in fact been the residence of numerous artists who left an interesting heritage.

 Itinerary: From the Mount to the Village (2h, see map)

 At the summit, beyond the breathtaking panorama, there's a little church and two restaurants, Osteria della Funicolare and Ristorante Vetta, both equipped with terraces offering a beautiful view.
 A short walk (trail and stairway, about 20 minutes) descends to the centre of Brè, at 785 meters elevation.
 Once a famer's village, it has become a desired holiday and residence location, also appreciated by representatives of the arts and culture.
 Artists Pasquale Gilardi known as "Lelèn" and Luigi Taddei (both from Brè), Swiss painter Wilhelm Schmid (1892-1971) and Hungarian Josef Birò (1887-1975) all lived here.